Krutie/advanced-vue3-form/README.md

 ![Project Image](/docs/images/Full-Concept.png)

 ## What's new

-The ideas described in distraction-free form article still applies here in this Vue 3 example.
+The ideas described in **[Building an Interactive and Distraction-free Form with Vue](https://medium.com/vue-mastery/building-an-interactive-and-distraction-free-form-with-vue-bfe23907e981)** article still applies here in this Vue 3 example.

 However, there are some technical differences that follow new Vue 3 convetions as below:

 ### Render functions in Vue 3